nmathewson/tinytest/tinytest-manual.md

 Tinytest is a small set of C files that you can use to write tests for your C program.
 It's designed to make writing tests easy and convenient.
-It supports the features that I find useful in a unit test framework--like running tests in subprocesses so that that they can't interfere with global state, or like running or suppressing a subset of the tests.
+It supports the features that I find useful in a unit test framework--like running tests in subprocesses so that they can't interfere with global state, or like running or suppressing a subset of the tests.